hitz-zentroa/This-is-not-a-Dataset/README.md

 ## Dataset

-The easiest way to download the dataset is using the 🤗HuggingFace Hub.
+The easiest and recommended way to download the dataset is using the 🤗HuggingFace Hub.
 See the [Dataset Card](https://huggingface.co/datasets/HiTZ/This-is-not-a-dataset) for more information about the dataset.

 ```python
 from datasets import load_dataset